 Spiced Pumpkin Scones

-The inspiration for this pumpkin scones recipe was a popular treat from Starbucks!
-I know it looks like a lot of ingredients, but trust us, the recipe is easy to make.
-There are two glazes shared below.
-The scones are delicious with both, but you could use one or leave the scones plain.
+These incredible pumpkin scones are inspired by a treat sold at Starbucks many years ago!
+I know it looks like a lot of ingredients, but trust us, this pumpkin scones recipe is really easy to make.
+I’ve included two glazes, and they are incredible, but you can always stick with just one or leave the scones plain.
 We’ve had them all three ways and loved them all.

 Watch Us Make the Recipe